Shree-J/IPCalculator/README.md

+# IP Calculator By SHREE
-Here Is IP Calculator which contains majour details of the Ip Address Having The small fiunctionalities like :
+# Here Is IP Calculator which contains majour details of the Ip Address Having The small fiunctionalities like :

   1. To convert the the Ip Address in binary bits
   2. Get the default subnetgetway